hecshzye/object-detection-tfjs/README.md

 ## Objective

   - To contruct a Deep Learning algorithm using TensorFlow and Transfer Learning to recognise the connector inside a machinery (🚘)
-  - Build a web application where the TensorFlow Js model is running inference over the live webcam with at least 90% accuracy.
+  - Build a web application where the TensorFlow Js model is running inference over the live webcam.

 ## Tools